sfc-gh-sdickson/SVG-Image-Gen/ontologies/project_architecture.md

 ## 🏗️ System Overview

-The SVG Image Generator is a Streamlit-based application that leverages Snowflake Cortex AI to generate SVG images from natural language descriptions.
-The system is designed for deployment in multiple environments with a focus on Streamlit in Snowflake (SiS) as the primary production target.
+The SVG Image Generator is a comprehensive Streamlit application with advanced Snowflake integration, runtime detection, and administrative capabilities.

 ## 🎯 Architecture Principles